 • Support for promotion, including signage, marketing and logistics, let alone any attempt to provide the necessary infrastructure to create a visitor economy with the thousands of jobs that would have followed.

-None of the above have been delivered and the collapse of the Broadmarsh scheme has made the City more unattractive to visitors.
+Meanwhile, the collapse of the Broadmarsh redevelopment scheme made the City more unattractive to visitors.

 Had the full scheme been implemented as all partners had agreed, together with the wider improvements to the City, Nottingham would have begun to attract many visitors from other parts of the Country and a good number of international tourists who visit Britain.
-The aim was to put Nottingham on the tourist circuit who generally only visit London and a few other areas, for example Stratford Upon Avon and York.
+The aim was to put Nottingham on the tourist circuit who generally only visit London and a few other areas, for example Stratford Upon Avon and York, creating much needed new investment and jobs for local people.

 It is to be hoped that it is better managed in the future, however, the Castle re-opened in summer 2023 and it is already clear that, while the Castle has so much more to offer as a result of the work by the Trust, the City Council still has no intention to create a scheme worthy of Nottingham’s history and reputation around the world.